JinalDarji028/Task_04_Descriptive_Stats/README.md

   * Yes, ChatGPT generally defaults to Pandas unless asked specifically.
 It sees Pandas as the industry standard.

-* **Do you agree with that?**
+* **Do you agree with AI's default recommendation of using one engine when asked to produce descriptive statistics??**

-  * For ease of use, yes.
-But for speed and memory efficiency, Polars is the better default now.
+  * Yes, I agree that Pandas is often recommended by default because of its wide adoption, rich documentation, and intuitive syntax.
+However, based on this project, I would now recommend Polars as the new default when working with medium to large datasets.
+Polars is significantly faster, uses less memory, and scales better.
+For beginners, Pandas is still a great starting point, but for performance, Polars clearly leads.

 ---